 Although NetworkX is easy to use and fires up quickly, it cannot handle large amounts of data.
 Many NetworkX graph algorithms, like the Girvan-Newman algorithm, become computationally very expensive on a scale of hundreds of thousands or millions of nodes and relationships.
 That computational cost comes from a pure Python implementation of NetworkX, and Python implementations are significantly slower than C/C++ implementations.

 Memgraph is built in C++ and holds wrapper objects for Memgraph’s graph, called MemgraphGraph, MemgraphDiGraph, MemgraphMultiGraph, or MemgraphMultiDiGraph, depending on the graph type.
 Each of the wrapper objects optimizes the usage of NetworkX algorithms.
 With procedures from the nxalg query module within MAGE, a graph algorithm library, you can call most of the NetworkX algorithms with Memgraph graphs.
 If an algorithm you require isn’t available, the MAGE project is open-sourced, so you are more than welcome to contribute.

-The library also holds implementations of the graph analyzer and weakly connected components which utilize the NetworkX library.
+The library also holds implementation of the graph analyzer which utilizes the NetworkX library.
 All in all, even though you switch to an environment, all the familiar algorithms are still available.